If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 12. Clay Leaf Napkin Ring

-Clay leaf napkin ring is cute and easy to make.
-I’m sure you’ll feel like an artist after.
+Clay leaf napkin rings are cute and easy to make.
+I’m sure you’ll feel like an artist after this easy yet fancy craft.

 13. Simple Pumpkin Leaf Place Card

-Put those pumpkins into good use by following these easy steps.
+Harvested more than enough pumpkins for Halloween?
+Put those pumpkins to good use by following these easy steps.

 14. Felt Placemat DIY